 2. Please list efforts you have made to engage your community (public health information sharing, taking feedback on planning, etc.) in preparing for school in 2020-21.
 Include information on engagement with communities often underserved and marginalized and those communities disproportionately impacted by COVID-19.

-\Parent/Community Virtual Re-Opening Input Meeting(s)
+Parent Surv vey Parent/Con nmunity Virtual Re-Opening Input Meeting(s)

 3. Indicate which instructional model will be used.